Other Research Guides for New Students

 98 L. Ed.
 873 |

-Here is a list of materials, available at the Heafey Law Library, which may be helpful in understanding the basics of legal citation.
+Here is a list of materials, available at the Mabie Law Library, which may be helpful in understanding the basics of legal citation.